-In 2017-18, Canada 150 will generate further awareness, visitation and celebration of the importance of immigration.
-Our signature project, the Canada: Day 1 travelling exhibit, will be showcased simultaneously onsite and at the Canadian Museum of History.
-Canada: Day 1 tells the story of first-day experiences in Canada, from Confederation to present day, and has been touring the country since 2014.
-In 2016-17, five mini Canada: Day 1 exhibits were developed with Global Affairs Canada and Immigration, Refugees and Citizenship Canada.
-They will reach thousands as they travel across Canada and around the world.
+This year marked the sesquicentennial and Canada 150 events drew new partners and visitors to the Museum.
+Our signature project, the Canada: Day 1 travelling exhibit, was showcased simultaneously onsite and at the Canadian Museum of History.
+Canada: Day 1 tells the story of first-day experiences in Canada, from Confederation to present day and has been touring the country since 2014.
+In addition, mini exhibits developed with Global Affairs Canada and Immigration, Refugees and Citizenship Canada, have visited sites nationally and around the world.